pjr4lph/mobilizeA-be/README.md

 2) change into downloaded directory in your terminal
 3) run npm init
 4) run node server/server.js to run the server that hosts site at localhost:3000
-5) on page type in desired long url without 'http://' or 'https://' in front of url
+5) in textarea type in long url without 'http://' or 'https://' in front of url

 ```correct: www.google.com```